 Mark Hutchinson is Professor of History and Dean of the Faculty of Business, Arts, the Social Sciences and Education (BASE) at Alphacrucis College.
 By training and oeuvre an intellectual historian, he has been University Historian for two major universities, and remains an honorary academic at three.
 He has been a productive writer and speaker in national and international forums, including involvement as a project director, distinguished lecturer, and editor/publisher of and/or contributor to over 120 academic books and articles.
 His work as a strategist and academic administrator in K-12 and University-level education have engaged most Christian traditions in Australia, and he works extensively across Europe and North America.
 He is Fellow at both the Institute for Studies of Religion, Baylor University, Texas, and the Andrew F. Walls Centre for the Study of African and Asian Christianity, UK.

-The team was formed to provide the energy, commitment and imagination required to imbue a School for tomorrow. with authentic youth leadership and enterprise.
-Alexander Lucero, Kyle Porter, Lachlan Dunk, and Oliver Cummins fulfil a variety of operational functions in support of the partners, programs and people of a School for tomorrow.
-As digital natives and consumers of education themselves, our Associates are uniquely positioned to understand our desired products, particularly The Pathway to Excellence, and the processes by which we might bring them to our members.
+Our Associates make up the leadership of our Orbitals Team.
+This team was formed to provide the energy, commitment and imagination required to imbue a School for tomorrow. with authentic youth leadership and enterprise.
+Laetitia Djaja, Oliver Cummins, Antonia Silic and Kyle Porter fulfil a variety of operational functions in support of the partners, programs and people of a School for tomorrow.
+As digital natives and consumers of education themselves, our Orbitals Team are uniquely positioned to understand our desired products and the processes by which we might bring them to our members.